mtolly/jammittools/README.md

     # One system contains a line from each individual part.
     # If this flag is not given, an appropriate number of systems will be chosen
     # to get close to an 8.5" by 11" page ratio.

+    --raw
+    # For -x and -b options, exports all original backing tracks separately
+    # instead of producing a combined one.

 Instrument parts are given by this somewhat terse syntax: